 World’s Work, October 1901

 Girl, World is a collection of stories about survival: women discovering their untapped strengths and their metamorphoses into becoming whole.
 Mixing lyricism, stark realism, emotional depth, and vivacious language, Alex Poppe has crafted unforgettable female characters who navigate through places where the big political picture is captured in their personal stories.
+Congratulations to her for being celebrated as one of 35 debut authors aged 35 and over who published their first books in 2017. https://35over35.com.
+Recognition keeps coming for the author of Girl, World: she is a finalist for a Montaigne Medal, which recognizes thought-provoking literature; a finalist for the First Horizon Award, which recognizes superior writing from a debut author; and a winner of an Eric Hoffer Award.
+More accolades for this author and her work can be found on her author page.

 Cut on the Bias by Patsy Asuncion is a collection of adult poetry by an American-Filipino poet who explores issues of racial identity, senseless war, poverty, class consciousness, environmental threats, and love and relationships.